boomcamp/WP-Final-Project/README.md

 * Contact Us Page - A contact form page ( Should be a working contact form )

+You can add your own page as well

 ## Theme and Design

-For the theme you need to build custom theme from scratch
+For the theme you need to build a `custom theme from scratch` that has a `responsive layout`.

 ***Please take note that any Theme Builders are not allowed!***

 ## Friendly url
 Every pages should be in a readble format.